Integrate Microsoft MCAS with Cloudflare Zero Trust

 Time to complete:

 In your Microsoft account, you first need to create an API token and URL endpoint to use to query the URLs blocked by MCAS.
-Follow the guide for to generate a new API token and a custom API URL for the API endpoint.
+Follow the guide for Managing API tokens for Microsoft Cloud App Security to generate a new API token and a custom API URL for the API endpoint.

 Using the API to query banned applications